 The general regulatory definition of annual income shown below is from 24 CFR 5.609.

 In addition to this general definition, HUD regulations establish policies for treating specific types of

-- 5.609 Annual income. - (a) Annual income means all amounts, monetary or not, which: - (1) Go to, or on behalf of, the family head or spouse (even if temporarily absent) or to any other family member; or - (2) Are anticipated to be received from a source outside the family during the 12-month period following admission or annual reexamination effective date; and - (3) Which are not specifically excluded in paragraph [5.609(c)]. - (4) Annual income also means amounts derived (during the 12-month period) from assets to which any member of the family has access.
+5.609 Annual income.

+(a) Annual income means all amounts, monetary or not, which:

+(1) Go to, or on behalf of, the family head or spouse (even if temporarily absent) or to any other family member; or

+(2) Are anticipated to be received from a source outside the family during the 12-month period following admission or annual reexamination effective date; and income and assets.
-income and assets.
 The full texts of those portions of the regulations are provided in exhibits at the end of this chapter as follows: